sunete/sunete.github.io/README.md

 <p>
 </p>

-> This is my static jekyll blog hosted on github pages.I often update some posts about my own life and other things.
+> This is my static jekyll blog hosted on github pages.
+I often update some posts about my own life and other things.

 ### 🏠 Homepage <https://sunete.github.io/>